microsoftgraph/entra-powershell/module/Entra/docs/Get-EntraMSGroup.md

 New Employee Onboarding 0a58c57b-a9ae-49a2-824f-8e9cb86d4512 newemployeeonboarding New Employee Onboarding                    {Unified}
 ```

 This example demonstrates how to retrieve top five groups from Microsoft Entra ID.

-This command gets the five groups in Microsoft Entra ID.

 ### Example 4: Get a group by DisplayName
 ```powershell